there is power and fruitfulness in the most ‘simple’ spiritual practices.

 altars are deeply personal, creative, and marvelous – yours might be a quiet focusing place to listen with the sacred, a sanctuary space to connect with deities, or a robust anchor for meditation, self-inquiry, or spiritual practice.

 I’ve been surprised by how few folks seem to do this practice, because it’s so comforting and effective:

 sitting at your altar, ‘speak until you run dry.’ let everything pour out of you until you have nothing else to say. with intention, unburden yourself of everything weighing on your heart, any quiet or tender dreams, any life situations that feel challenging or too much to bear.

 (‘out loud’ and ‘until you run dry’ are key. your mind might be ajumble. your words are less so.)

-in the silence that comes after, write a list (and note the date) of everything you’d like your concept of spirit to handle for you. all of it. as you write each thing, you’re handing whatever it is off to the divine for support. everything that breaks you, and everything you yearn for. in writing, you get ‘it’ out of your soma and into the waiting hands of your spirit guides and helpers.
+in the silence that comes after, write a list (and also the date) of everything you’d like your concept of spirit to handle for you. all of it. as you write each thing, you’re handing whatever it is off to the divine for support. everything that breaks you, and everything you yearn for. in writing, you get ‘it’ out of your soma and into the waiting hands of your spirit guides and helpers.

-then, walk away. set it down. let it go. offer it up. the next day or when you feel called again, rinse and repeat, and so on. revisit what you wrote at each sit (and how long ago that was) – what got handled for you in unexpected or direct ways?
+then, walk away. set it down. let it go. offer it up. the next day or when you feel called again, rinse and repeat, and so on. revisit what you wrote at each sit (and notice how long ago that was) – what got handled for you in unexpected or direct ways?

 where did grace visit you?